 One of the most educational outdoor play places in the heart of Indianapolis, the Nina Mason Pulliam EcoLab has many outdoor learning opportunities for kids and adults.
 This hands-on space educates about environmental restoration projects such as planting trees, flowers and exploring the native wetlands.
 During the year, the EcoLab has scheduled nature programs and educational events.
 This is a great natural space for everyone to enjoy and learn something new.

 Go Ape Zipline and Adventure Course is located inside Eagle Creek Park.
 This adventure park features treetop courses and challenges to keep everyone entertained and on their toes.
 You’ll navigate each section to get closer and within nature’s forest canopy.
-At the end of the climbing, ride the zipline down to solid ground.
+At the end of the climbing, ride the zipline down to the solid ground.
 The adventure park is suitable for older kids ages 10 and up, and adults.

 Let the wild ones run free at the Indianapolis Zoo!
 Open year-round, this is a perfect place to play and engage your children in learning.
 From the plains of Africa to the thick rainforests; you will find countless animals and multiple types of exhibits.
 The zoo also hosts fun events throughout the year such as ZooBoo, Christmas at the Zoo, and xZOOberance for extra fun.